tebohonthako/tebohonthako/README.md

   [5]: https://www.github.com/tebohonthako

 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a huge fan of Catfish on MTV.
+- ⚡ Fun fact: I am a huge fan of Catfish on MTV and I create content as a hobby.

 ### :fire: My Stats :